 Perhaps the most interesting is an anecdote recorded in my grandfather’s privately published memoirs.
 In a chapter on the 1920s, he wrote:

 Still, the conflict set off by Dr. Fosdick’s sermon continued.
-On the liberal side, Dr. Henry Sloane Coffin preached his widely-quoted sermon on a txt that rally had nothing to do the doctrine but, in contrast, with a storm and shipwreck—Acts 27:31: “Paul said to the centurion and the soldiers, Except these abide in the ship, ye cannot be saved.”
+On the liberal side, Dr. Henry Sloane Coffin preached his widely-quoted sermon on a text that really had nothing to do with doctrine but, in contrast, with a storm and shipwreck—Acts 27:31: “Paul said to the centurion and the soldiers, Except these abide in the ship, ye cannot be saved.”
 Using this text out of context, Dr. Coffin urged that all liberals and conservatives abide in the ‘Good Ship Presbyterian Church,’ that there be no split, no division.
-He thesis was that the Presbyterian Church should be inclusive, making room for both conservatives and liberals.
+His thesis was that the Presbyterian Church should be inclusive, making room for both conservatives and liberals.
 On the conservative side, there were others who were for separation on doctrinal grounds, citing such a text as 2 Corinthians 6:17: “Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing.”
 Among these was Dr. J. Gresham Machen, my Seminary classmate, who said to me one day in the Princeton Inn, “Evans, we conservatives from all denominations ought to withdraw and unite in a Biblically true or Gospel Church.”
 I do not know whether this distinguished theologian changed his mind before his early death.
 My other classmate and strong defender and contender for the faith, Dr. Clarence Macartney, never declared himself on Separation but remained a Presbyterian Christian until “journey’s end.”
 Gradually the theological conflict or fire of the 1920’s died down, only to break out again in the 1960’s.
 (Frederick Walter Evans, Reminiscences of a Long Life [privately published, 1981], 22)

 Here we see stark evidence that principled conservatives could come to different conclusions in the context of the struggles of the 1920s.
 We also see that Machen’s separationist impulse was in service to a broader vision of Christian unity in the truth of the gospel.